junzis/pyModeS/README.rst

 Customize the streaming module
 ******************************
-The TCP client module from pyModeS can be re-used to stream and process Mode-S data as your like.
+The TCP client module from pyModeS can be re-used to stream and process Mode-S data as you like.
 You need to re-implement the ``handle_messages()`` function from the ``BaseClient`` class to write your own logic to handle the messages.

 Here is an example: